Meet the cast of Inside No 9 series 5

 What else has Steve Pemberton been in?
 Pemberton is the co-creator of Inside No. 9 along with Shearsmith and the duo frequently appear in episodes together.
 Outside of collaborations with his writing partner, Pemberton has also starred in Sky Atlantic’s Camping, ITV’s Benidorm and the first series of Happy Valley.

-Who is Connor?
-Connor is Patrick’s son who lives with his grandparents.
+Who is Jennie?
+Jennie is Neville’s wife who assists with his performances.

-What else has Olly Hudson-Croker been in?
-The young actor is a newcomer and this appears to be his first major on-screen role.
+What else has Jill Halfpenny been in?
+Halfpenny is a big name in soapland, having been a series regular on both Coronation Street and EastEnders, appearing in the latter as a love interest for Albert Square icon Phil Mitchell.

+More recently, she has had leading roles on Waterloo Road, Channel 4’s sci-fi series Humans, Kay Mellor’s In The Club and hard-hitting BBC drama Three Girls.